 Implement feature branching in Azure DevOps

 This post provides an example of how feature branching can be used.
-Specially, how it can be used by a developer to apply their work item changes to a develop branch (following the Gitflow pattern).
+Specially, it shows how a developer can apply their user story (work item) changes to a develop branch (following the Gitflow pattern).
 The example will discuss:

 The tools used in this example are